 This section lists county associations of Middlesex providing details about each one and what resources and publications they offer.

-Founded in 1988, the Society aims to encourage and promote the study of genealogy and family history.
+Hillingdon Family History Society was founded in 1988 and aims to encourage and promote the study of genealogy and family history.

 The parishes the society are most interested in form the Borough of Hillingdon and are Cowley, Harefield, Harlington, Harmondsworth, Hayes, Hillingdon, Ickenham, Ruislip and West Drayton.